qwerty12/mpv-config/README.md

 * mpv.conf and script-opts\autosubsync.conf, at the very least, hardcode paths specific to my system, which you should change for correct operation

+* Where possible, `D:\.mpv_temp` is used to store temporary files created by mpv or one of its scripts.
+This might cause breakage on your system if the folder doesn't exist.

 ### Credits

 For the scripts, it should be obvious where they're from, so I'll avoid listing them again.
 Configurations were copied from the following places: